-In this article, we will learn more about dog mites, how dogs get mites, and detailing the signs and symptoms of infestation every dog owner should recognize.
-Additionally, we'll investigate available treatment methods and, more importantly, share preventive measures to keep them at bay.
-Let's get started!
+In this article, we will learn more about dog mites, how dogs get mites, and detail the signs and symptoms of mite infestation every dog owner should recognize.

-- What Are Mites and How Do They Affect Dogs? " href="#span-data-color-transparent-data-mce-fragment-1-what-are-mites-and-how-do-they-affect-dogs-span">What Are Mites and How Do They Affect Dogs?
+- What Are Mites and How Do They Affect Dogs? " href="#span-data-mce-fragment-1-data-color-transparent-what-are-mites-and-how-do-they-affect-dogs-span">What Are Mites and How Do They Affect Dogs?

-- Treatment of Dog Mite Symptoms" href="#span-data-color-transparent-data-mce-fragment-1-treatment-of-dog-mite-symptoms-span">Treatment of Dog Mite Symptoms
+- Treatment of Dog Mite Symptoms" href="#span-data-mce-fragment-1-data-color-transparent-treatment-of-dog-mite-symptoms-span">Treatment of Dog Mite Symptoms

 What Are Mites and How Do They Affect Dogs?

 Dog mites are tiny microscopic arachnids that are barely visible to the naked eye.
-These tiny creatures infiltrate a dog's fur, ears, and skin, causing many health issues.
-Severe irritation caused by mite infestation can lead to secondary infections and a skin condition called mange.
+These tiny creatures infiltrate a dog's paws, fur, ears, and skin, causing a lot of discomfort and leading to health issues.

 How Are Dog Mites Transmitted?